lukasznowarkiewicz/aboutMe/README.md

 ![](/img/HSSM-bottom.png)

-HSSmartModule is a work-in-progress light controller for existing electrical installations, targeting HomeSpan firmware for Apple HomeKit and featuring an ESP32-C6 with wireless connectivity (Wi-Fi 6, Bluetooth 5 LE, Thread, Zigbee).
-Its dual PCB design includes a low voltage board with the ESP32-C6, U.FL antenna connector, debugging buttons, and status LEDs, while the high voltage board handles power conversion from 230VAC via an LNK3204D non-insulated supply and safely reads high voltage inputs using an LTV-354T.
-The high voltage board also incorporates a CS5480-INZ power meter with shunt resistors, a TPS560200DBVR DC-DC converter, and relays for output control.
-A dedicated HSSM programmer based on the CP2102N employs optical isolation (using ADUM3160BRWZ-RL and HLK-1D0505A) to galwanically separate programmed device from the PC.
-Future development focused on custom firmware to fully leverage features such as power measurement, presence sensing, and Thread radio communication.
+HSSmartModule is a light controller for existing electrical installations, aka smart relay module.
+It is intended to be inserted behind existing light switch in a flush-mounted box.
+Iniitially designed for [Home Span](https://github.com/HomeSpan/HomeSpan) software, which later on could be replaced with custom app enabling thread functionality.
+Device is divided into 2 rigid PCBs, which are connected with flexible circuit board to minimalise the overall size of the device.
+Low voltage PCB includes ESP32-C6 (featuring Wi-Fi 6, Bluetooth 5 LE, Thread, Zigbee radio), SPI flash memory, U.FL antenna connector, status LEDs and user button (for factory defaults).
+High voltage PCB is designed for power conversion from 230VAC to 12VDC via an LNK3204D non-insulated supply, reads control signals from external switches, control 2 outputs, measure power draw using CS5480-INZ power meter and shunt resistors.
+Additionally designed custom insulated programmer based on CP2102N.

 ### [M2SmartHome](https://github.com/lukasznowarkiewicz/M2SmartHome)

 ![](/img/m2sh-photo.jpeg)

-M2SmartHome is an add-on card designed to transform any M.2 2280 Key M-equipped device into a robust smart home hub by integrating onboard eMMC storage, a microSD card reader, WiFi 802.11n (via a Realtek RTL8188), and a Silicon Labs Thread radio.
-The board leverages a PCIe-to-USB 2.0 bridge (PI7C9X440SLBFDE) with integrated USB2244 controllers to consolidate multiple essential peripherals, addressing the limitations of low-power solutions like the Raspberry Pi.
-Early testing under Linux on an HP 800 G3 SFF has shown reliable eMMC and microSD performance, although further configuration of the PCIe bridge is needed.
-Overall, M2SmartHome offers a compact, high-performance platform for advanced smart home automation and storage needs.
+M2SmartHome is an add-on card designed to transform any M.2 2280 Key M-equipped device into a smart home gateway.
+The main goal is to allow booting the operating system (for ex. home assistant) from flash storage, store configurations or backups on removable medium like uSD card, connect wirelessly to home wifi and control smart home devices via thread or zigbee radio.
+It is done by PCIe to USB bridge, to which are conencted all remaining peripherals.
+For OS installation medium choosen eMMC mmeory with USB2244 controller.
+For storing configuration uSD card reader with also USB2244 controller.
+For WiFi connectivity is responsible chip from Realtek RTL8188 with U.FL connector for external antenna.
+Thread or zigbee functionality is done by chip from Silicon Labs communicating with PC through CP2102N USB-Uart bridge.

 ### [iPhone13MiniCoolingCase](https://github.com/lukasznowarkiewicz/iPhone13MiniCoolingCase)